parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

 ### How do I XOR?

 But how do we get the correct binary.
 As we have already seen, there are a series of checks and depending on the checks, different strings are xor-ed with the original blob.
 A correct sequence of strings will produce a correct binary.
 The path is probably known at this point, just bypass any Anti-VM/Anti-Debug countermeasures and other checks.
 But I am lazy and instead wrote a bruteforcer.
 In order for the bruteforcer to work, we need the original blob before any xors.
 That is easy.
 Set a breakpoint before any of the functions.
-Then set the Instruction Pointer to ``00401B8D`` and step through.
-Stop before the ``system`` call and copy the ``gratz.exe`` file.
+Then set the Instruction Pointer to ``00401B8D`` and step through after the breakpoint.
+Stop before the ``system`` call and copy the ``gratz.exe`` file from disk.

 Here's my bruteforcer.
-This is not good code but at this point I just wanted to finish.
+This is not good code but at that point I just wanted to finish.

 {% codeblock lang:python bruteforcer %}